Pierre-He/CbrnAlert/README.md

 npm install @angular/cli
 ```

-	a) you may have a bunch of errors and using --force will create vulnerabilities.
-You can see them with "npm audit".

-	b) You can force or adding overrides in package.json.
+You may have a bunch of errors and that you can see with "npm audit".
+You can --force or adding overrides in package.json.

  ```
 "overrides":